thinkshout/behat-wordpress-extension/docs/installation.md

   }
   ```

-5. Run the following command to install the WordPress Behat Extension:
+5. Run the following command to install the WordPress Extension for Behat:

   ```Shell
   php composer.phar install